freekrai/jolt/README.md

 Jolt is not a full featured MVC framework, it is built to be a micro framework that handles routing and carries some basic template rendering.
 Feel free to use your own template engine such as Twig instead.

-For database, I recommend [http://j4mie.github.com/idiormandparis/](Idiorm and Paris)
+For database, I recommend [Idiorm and Paris](http://j4mie.github.com/idiormandparis/)

 ### Requirements
 * PHP 5.3